Let's do it together Let's do it together

 Weeding and treating

-Weeds and moss in the lawn can be a bit of a headache.
-Fear not, though, because there are some quick and easy solutions to these, and ones that will leave your grass healthy and better able to deal with moss and weeds.
+Weeds in your lawn isn't too much to worry about.
+They can make your lawn look greener for longer, and are often good for wildlife.
+Moss can be a bit of a pain, though!
+But fear not, because there are some quick and easy solutions to this that will leave your grass healthy and better able to deal with moss and weeds.

-Weeding your grass - When it comes to weeding your grass, there are some non-chemical methods you can try first, such as digging them out, and scarifying or aerating your lawn.
+Weeding your grass - if you do want to weed your lawn, there are some non-chemical methods you should try first, such as digging them out, and scarifying or aerating your lawn.
 However, if a lot of weeds have established themselves in your lawn, you might want to try a chemical weed killer.
 Chemical weed killers should be applied when weeds are actively growing.
 You can use a spray lawn weed killer, which you'll need to spray on individual weeds.
-Or you can try a lawn feed, weed and mosskiller which is applied to the whole lawn and offers a triple effect.
+Or you can try a lawn feed with weed and mosskiller which is applied to the whole lawn and offers a triple effect.

-Getting rid of moss - For poorly drained, damp lawns, moss can be an ongoing problem.
+Getting rid of moss - for poorly drained, damp lawns, moss can be an ongoing problem.
 However, spring is the perfect time to try and rectify this.
-Again, you might want to try a non-chemical solution to start with, such as scarification, which will remove loose moss.
-Simply rake over your lawn using a stainless steel lawn rake.
-For chemical solutions, opt for a lawn sand, which feeds your lawn and kills moss with iron.
-Alternatively, you can use a lawn feed, weed and mosskiller which also includes a herbicide which won’t harm your lawn but will kill weeds like dandelions.
+Simply rake over your lawn using a stainless steel lawn rake or purpose-made scarifier.

 To prevent further moss growth, it's a good idea to feed your lawn on a regular basis, while maintaining it frequently.
-Aerate your turf, avoid mowing it too short and use grass seeds that are designed for shady areas (if your garden's in the shade).
+Avoid mowing it too short, and use grass seeds that are designed for shady areas (if your garden's in the shade).

 Cutting lawn